burlachenkok/exploring-python3/python3-note.md

     * `*.so` in Unix-like OS.
     * `*.pyd` in Windows.

-6. If the build process was successful then to import your module into the Python interpreter you can use the usual `import` statement:
+6. If the build process was successful, then to import your module into the Python interpreter, you can use the usual `import` statement:
     ```python
     import my_module
     ```